ianlewis/www.ianlewis.org/en/_posts/2024-05-30-understanding-github-artifact-attestations.md

 modified by the user-defined build steps unless the Sigstore instance or GitHub’s OIDC provider are compromised.

-So while the SLSA predicate itself might be modified the certificate OID claims cannot.
+While the SLSA predicate itself might be modified the certificate OID claims cannot.
 So GitHub can check the OID claims against the expected values to verify them even though the user-defined build steps had access to the signing key.
 This is why verification doesn’t rely on the predicate and instead relies on the